-Schizophrenia is a disabling, chronic, and severe mental illness that affects more than 2 million Americans age 18 and over.
-Symptoms include hearing internal voices, thinking that other people are reading one's mind, controlling one's thoughts, or plotting harm, which may leave a person feeling fearful and withdrawn.
-Their disorganized behavior can be perceived as incomprehensible or frightening.
+Schizophrenia is a disabling, chronic, and severe mental illness that affects more than 21 million people around the world.
+Symptoms include hearing internal voices, having false beliefs, disorganized thoughts and behavior, being emotionally flat, and having hallucinations.
+These symptoms may leave a person feeling fearful and withdrawn.
+Their disorganized behavior can be perceived as incomprehensible or frightening to others.

 People with schizophrenia may not make sense when they talk.
-They may sit for hours without moving or talking.
-Sometimes people with schizophrenia seem perfectly fine until they talk about what they are really thinking.
+They may sit for hours without moving or talking, or may seem like they are talking to themselves.

 Families and society are affected by schizophrenia too.
 Many people with schizophrenia have difficulty holding a job or taking care of themselves, so they rely on others for help.